cervejaria-ambev/safety/README.md

 #### Check
 - Evaluate

 Ideally after steps above, all info gathered from steps 5 to 8, by procedure, has to be insert to a system.
-This system is a source for the algorithm, so the system has this feedback in order to evaluate if it was a good / bad prodiction.
+This system is a source for the algorithm, so it has this feedback in order to evaluate if it was a good / bad prodiction.

 Also, we developed a windows batch to schedule running the script on a daily basis.